Dental Hygiene Degree

 What Does a Dental Hygienist Do?

-- Examine gums for signs of disease
+• Examining the gums for signs of disease or abnormalities

-- Educate patients about proper oral care
+• Educating patients about oral hygiene and preventive care

 The Dental Hygiene Program at MWCC